Plant DetailShow Menu

 Description

-Small-leaf spiderwort or inch plant is an evergreen trailing herbaceous perennial groundcover in the spiderwort or dayflower family (Commelinaceae).
-It is native to Southeast and Southern Brazil to Northern Argentina.
-Spiderwort gets its name from the thick, sticky secretion that is present when a stem is cut.
-This substance becomes thread-like and silky when it hardens, appearing similar to a spider web.
+Small-leaf spiderwort or inch plant is an evergreen trailing herbaceous perennial groundcover in the spiderwort family (Commelinaceae).
+It is native to southeastern and southern Brazil to northern Argentina.
 The specific epithet, fluminensis, originates from the Latin word flumen, meaning "river."
-It is thought that this references its native habitat along the January River in Brazil.
+It references the Brazilian state of Rio de Janeiro, where it was first collected.

 This species prefers bright, indirect sun and moist, well-drained soil or potting mix.
 It can be grown in full sun, but it needs afternoon protection to prevent leaf scorch.
 Pinching the stems will make the plant denser and prevent leggy stems.
 It is easily propagated by stem cuttings.
 When grown outdoors, it will root at each node and can become invasive.